sretalk/insertisodate/README.md

 ## Features

 This extension will help you to add the date at the cursor position anytime, anywhere you want.
-The date is displayed in ISO format `YYYY-MM-DDTHH:MM:SSZ` (e.g. `2023-10-01T12:00:00Z`).
+The date is displayed in ISO format (e.g. `2023-10-01T12:00:00.183+08:00`).

 ## How to use